The Vitarka Project

 Borrow the Shrine Box…

 We offer a shrine box for groups to borrow so that you can build your own shrine.
 Buddhist shrines are an interesting focal point and can encourage an engagement with the symbolism and significance that they represent.
+We welcome an opportunities for a Q&A during the visit.

 The box contains everything needed to build a shrine (except for fresh flowers).
 Guidelines of how to build a shrine, an explanation of the symbolism, why Buddhists build shrines and some simple exercises that you might want to use are also included.